protesilaos/my-website/_interpretations/2023-08-28-dalaras-mother-we-planted-nothing.md

 Mother we did not plant a single flower and paid dearly for two grains of life
-Mother we did not finish a single song we begged for sun and got burnt
+Mother we did not finish a single song
+We begged for sun and got burnt
 ```

 What counts in life are our deeds, not our intentions.
 We can draw